-Issue Appropriateness of May 2019 proposal Justification Preliminary recommen FSR The supporting floor plans do not demonstrate the FSR proposed.
+Issue Appropriateness of May 2019 proposal Justification Preliminary recommendation FSR The supporting floor plans do not demonstrate the FSR proposed.
 The proposal should at minimum replace the existing industrial FSR on site.
 Architectus testing of the floorplans, demonstrate that they are achieving industrial FSR however not the residential FSR or the total proposed FSR.
 Floorspace has been calculated based on the floorplans provided (see Section 4).
 The amount of industrial floorspace is to be increased where possible.
 The existing development achieves an FSR of 0.75:1.
 The existing controls allow an FSR of 1:1.
-The proposed total F current scheme, acc recommends that th calculations and be Architectus recommends that th calculations and be Architectus recommend (say 0.75:1 - 1:1) that to allow for flexible g floorspace to be ma Through further testi recommend the app Height The proposed max height of up to 17m for the site is appropriate however the proposed 6 storeys cannot be achieved in the proposed typology.
+The proposed total FSR is not being achieved under the current scheme, according to Architectus' testing.
+Architectus recommends that the applicant provides a schedule so the calculations and be checked.
+Architectus recommends a range for industrial FSR is applied (say 0.75:1 - 1:1) that is separate to any residential capacity, to allow for flexible good design and encourage industrial floorspace to be maximised.
+Through further testing, Architectus can determine and recommend the appropriate residential and total FSR for the site.
+Height The proposed max height of up to 17m for the site is appropriate however the proposed 6 storeys cannot be achieved in the proposed typology.
 The floor to floor levels of 3.1m for the industrial uses are too low and not appropriate.
 The PRCUTS recommends a height of 17m, with a building of only 4 storeys, to create a gradual transition in heights from Camperdown Triangle Towards low density residential dwellings along Johnston Creek.
 The industrial uses require larger floor to floor heights (minimum 4m and up to 6m) than those proposed (3.1m).
 This means maximum 5 storeys could be achieved within the height limit of 17m.
-The proposed 17m h however 6 storeys is height limit.
-The need for rooftop should also be cons The floor to floor heig increased to allow fle Through further testi height for the site.
-Council should be av contentious issue wi Johnston Creek.
+The proposed 17m height limit may be appropriate for the site, however 6 storeys is not, as it cannot be achieved within the height limit.
+The need for rooftop communal open space with solar access should also be considered as it relate to the height limits.
+The floor to floor height for levels with industrial uses should be increased to allow flexibility in potential uses.
+Through further testing, Architectus can confirm the appropriate height for the site.
+Council should be aware that the height is likely to be a contentious issue with the low scale neighbours west of Johnston Creek.